 Grab a hook or some needles in any size that will give you the tension you crave and off you go (once you’ve spent hours choosing the best yarn of course, and you’ll need a LOT of yarn!)

-How Do I Knit Or Crochet a Blanket My Grandchildren Will Be Proud Of?
+Where Do I Learn How To Crochet or Knit a Blanket My Grandchildren Will Be Proud Of?

 Well my friend you have endless options – you see why I’m so pumped about this idea?